Who was Keith Bennett- victim of Ian Brady and Myra Hindley in new search for remains

 Who was Winnie Johnson?

-Winnie Johnson was Keith Bennet’s mother.
+Winnie Johnson was Keith Bennett’s mother.
 Following Keith’s murder in 1964, she spent her life trying to locate her son’s remains, even taking to the Moors herself at one point.

 The cleaner wrote countless letters to Ian Brady begging him to reveal the location of her son’s body so that she could give him a Christian burial.However, Brady never volunteered the information.